-iLearnNH's Canvas Ambassador's Program is a two day, in-person training scheduled for August 1-2, 2022 in Concord, NH.
+iLearnNH's Canvas Ambassador's Program is a two day, virtual training scheduled for August 1-2, 2022.
 The vision of the program is to build a network of advanced Canvas users that can help support Canvas adoption in their school communities.
 In addition to Canvas technical skills applied to a K-12 or adult education learning environment, participants will explore change management challenges and best practices to support accessible course design.

 By the end of the training, Canvas Ambassadors will: